DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/inject-scripts-into-tested-pages.md

 ---
 # Inject Scripts into Tested Pages

-TestCafe allows you to inject custom scripts into pages visited during the tests.
+TestCafe allows you to inject custom client scripts into pages visited during the tests.
 You can add scripts that mock browser API or provide helper functions.

-Use [test run options](#inject-scripts-in-all-tests) to enable injection in all tests, or [test API](#inject-scripts0in-specific-tests) to inject scripts for specific fixtures or tests.
+Use [test run options](#add-client-scripts-to-all-tests) to add client scripts to all tests, or [test API](#add-client-scripts-to-specific-tests) to add them to specific fixtures or tests.

-## Inject Scripts in All Tests
+## Add Client Scripts to All Tests

-Use either of the following to inject scripts in all tests:
+Use either of the following to inject scripts into pages visited during all the tests:

 * the [--cs (--client-scripts)](../command-line-interface.md#--cs-pathpath2---client-scripts-pathpath2) command line option